TuuliTG/Ohte/Documents/Architecture.md

 The PlayerDao and the GameDao classes have repetitive code and it could be refactored.
 The GameScene-class is quite big and it could be still split into smaller classes.

-**Options:**

-It would be nice that the player could have more options to customize the game.
-For example allowing blanks or setting a time limit for each guess.
-Also a game difficulty setting would be nice.

-In the  **No guesses left** situation it would be nice to have an opportunity to see the right answer.